Kremlin confirms Trump personally asked Putin to halt attacks on Kyiv until 1 February

 Putin's press secretary Dmitry Peskov has confirmed that US President Donald Trump personally asked Vladimir Putin to refrain from striking Kyiv until 1 February.

-Quote: "Indeed, President Trump made a personal request to President Putin to refrain from striking Kyiv for a week, until 1 February, in order to create favorable conditions for negotiations."
+Quote: "Indeed, President Trump made a personal request to President Putin to refrain from striking Kyiv for a week, until 1 February, in order to create favourable conditions for negotiations."
 [N.B.
 Ukrainska Pravda does not recognise Putin as president – ed.]

-Details: The Kremlin did not specify when exactly Trump asked Putin to stop striking Kyiv.
+Details: The Kremlin did not specify exactly when Trump asked Putin to stop striking Kyiv.

 Background: